fsepy/SFEPRAPY/README.md

 ### Uniform distribution

 `ubound`: float
-> Upper limit of the sampled values, i.e. the maximum value of the x-axis of a CDF.
+> Upper limit of the values to be sampled, i.e. the maximum value of the x-axis of the distribution's CDF.

 `lbound`: float
-> Lower limit of the sampled values, i.e. the minimum value of the x-axis of the CDF.
+> Lower limit of the values to be sampled, i.e. the minimum value of the x-axis of the distribution's CDF.

 ## Limitations